Does Your Company Need An App?

 G-T-D

 Right up front, you need to know that Custom Cabinet Planner is NOT MRP (Material Requirements Planning) or ERP (Enterprise Resource Planning) software.
-Although Custom Cabinet Planner does a lot of the same things, this is simply my attempt to pass my Organizational Skills to cabinetmakers who want to get their ducks in a row, stop chicken farming (running around like a chicken with its head cut off), and deliver their projects on time.
+Although Custom Cabinet Planner does a lot of the same things, this is simply my attempt to pass my Organizational Skills to cabinetmakers who want to get their ducks in a row, stop wasting money and time, and deliver their projects on time.

 Custom Cabinet Planner is NOT design software, although the name has been interpreted that way by some.
-If I had to shuck it down to a single word, Custom Cabinet Planner is all about SCHEDULING, but Custom Cabinet Scheduler didn't seem like a really great name.
+If I had to shuck it down to a single word, Custom Cabinet Planner is all about Managing.
+It's about managing your projects, managing your clients expectations, managing what your team works on and when they work on it, managing your preconstruction processes, managing your manufacturing processes, and managing your delivery and installation processes.

 person working on blue and white paper on board